Help with Credit Card Debt

 Bankruptcy: There are various ways to enter bankruptcy and this could be the best option for credit card debt.

 You can take the first step to getting debt free by telephoning 0800 085 0226 and speaking to our debt charity.
-Alternatively, complete our online debt analyser below for a debt solution in 10 - 15 minutes.
+Alternatively, complete our online debt test below for a debt solution in 5 minutes.

 A credit card is a form of borrowing so you can receive money in advance.
 Your bill will arrive on a certain date in the month and you will be required to pay at least the minimum payment.
 Depending on your agreement with your credit card company, if you don’t pay off the balance in full at the end of the month then you will be charged interest.

 Credit cards essentially allow you to buy now but pay later.
 These cards are not linked to your bank account and they allow you to purchase goods over the phone or on the internet, as well as in shops.
 You also could take advantage of using the cash advance from the credit card from bank machines, although this will come with an automatic fee.
 The credit card company will carry out a credit check to make sure the person applying could afford to pay back the money once you start using the card.

 You need to be careful when using your credit card.
 While there are benefits of credit cards, if you get into financial difficulty you will need a route to repay the debt.

 If you do not pay off your outstanding balance in full by the date shown you will be charged interest on the bill for that month.
 The rates of interest can vary.
 If you also take cash from the card you are charged a daily interest from the moment you take out the cash to the time you pay off the card in full.
 This can be a very expensive way of borrowing money.
 If you are unable to pay your bill then you could quickly struggle to manage your finances.